 My trip through Italy to San Marino was a not-too-dissimilar reprise of other journeys designed to tease out some of Europe's more diminutive and harder-to-get-to countries.
 These are countries which coyly ensconce themselves away in the mountains, keep sheepishly low profiles and, more often than not, teasingly lack simple, direct transport links.
 It is only the traveller, not the tourist, who has the tenacity and will to experience these often overlooked microplaces.
 Such journeys have included my using of Barcelona in Spain to get to Andorra nestled in the Pyrenees; travelling to Basel in north west Switzerland to experience the Lilliputian Liechtenstein tucked away in the Alps; bussing it from Brussels in Belgium to sample the little-sized Luxembourg.
 Experiencing these places has taught me something important about travel: sometimes the most beautiful of places come wrapped in the smallest of packages.
 And sometimes the harder you have to work at getting somewhere the greater your sense of fulfilment.
 You have to give it to Europe - it's a continent which does micro countries brilliantly.

 As you traverse Venice's labyrinthine passageways you may also notice strange, and rather new, metal installations around the bottoms of doorways - a reminder, if any were needed, that the ground you are currently standing on was once, albeit temporarily, claimed by the Lagoon's deep green waters.
-Indeed, several towers in the city appear to tilt at dizzying angles (giving the famed leaning tower at Pisa a run for its money), adding to the sense that Venice is very vulnerable and that you are, guiltily, hastening its demise by just being there.
+Indeed, several towers in the city appear to tilt at dizzying angles, adding to the sense that Venice is very vulnerable and that you are, guiltily, hastening its demise by just being there.
 Never before have I seen a place whose success and whose fragility are so inextricably, and perhaps so fatally, intertwined.
 References here to the Lost City of Atlantis or Pompeii may be trite but not entirely inappropriate.
 Venice is precious, beautiful, temporary.

 Gondola rides, the Piazza San Marco and the Grand Canal colour many people's perceptions of what Venice is.
 However, many miss the islands around it - each with its own personality and each offering their very own unique form of sanctuary from the epicentre of tourism.
 Venice's water taxi network offers easy and cheap access to these often overlooked places.
 Two particularly worthy of your attention are in the Northern Islands - the similarly sounding, but contrasting, Murano and Burano.
 Murano is internationally renowned for its creative glass-making - everything from chandeliers and ashtrays, to clocks and jewellery.
 It's an island where Venice's artisan industry continues to hold steady against the sweeping tide of cheap imports.
 A further half an hour north-westwards on the vaporetto from Murano brought us to the wonderful technicolour island of Burano.
 Modest buildings of every colour line the island's narrow canalways interrupted by the dinkiest of bridges.
 Burano appears not dissimilar to a pack of Opal Fruits (or Starburst if you must) which have forfeited their plastic jackets and been lined up military-wise along the canal banks - a rainbow assortment of lemon sherbets, mints, strawberries and peaches.
 Indeed, striped fabrics flapping in their buildings' apertures add to the sensation that everything on this little wonder of an island is candy-like and edible.
 I was peckish but resisted the temptation.